nielskrijger/gke-deploy/README.md

 # gke-deploy

-This is a utility library to easily build and push docker projects to Google Container Registry (GCR) and deploy it on Google Container Engine (GKE).
+This is a utility library to easily build and push docker projects to Google Container Registry (GCR) and deploy them on Google Container Engine (GKE).

-This library relies on the following applications to be installed on your machine or CI:
+This tool relies on the following applications to be installed on your machine or CI:

 - `node`
 - `npm`